zk-steve/frog/README.md

 ## Future Plans

-- [ ] Finalize Docker and Kurtosis configurations to simplify deployment on Docker or Kubernetes.
+- [ ] Finalize ~~Docker~~ and Kurtosis configurations to simplify deployment on Docker or Kubernetes.
+- [ ] Add more documentation and comments in the codebase to enhance maintainability and usability.
+- [ ] Move Phantom related params from saving in DB into a dedicated file storage (like S3) for better performance.
-- [ ] Complete the implementation of the worker service ~~and database (currently, the server processes tasks and stores data locally)~~.
+- [x] ~~Complete the implementation of the worker service and database (currently, the server processes tasks and stores data locally)~~.
 - [ ] Develop a toolkit similar to [Ignite](https://github.com/ignite/cli) to streamline the development process with a CLI for scaffolding and managing projects.
 - [ ] Smarter way to handle common params.
-- [ ] Add more documentation and comments in the codebase to enhance maintainability and usability.